gitKrystan/2025-emberfest/slides.md

 </MacWindow>

 <!--
-The simplest way to make a request is to pass a request object to the store's request method.
+The simplest way to make a request is to pass a request info object to the store's request method.

 This method delegates the request to the store's RequestManager.

 For example, this request will get all todos from our API.